Kiritiaajd/Customer-Segmentation-for-Banking-Clients/README.md

 ## Project Overview

-This project focuses on **Customer Segmentation**, a critical component for businesses in identifying and understanding distinct customer groups.
-The goal is to analyze customers' purchasing capabilities for a banking client based on their transaction history, allowing for targeted marketing, pricing, and product development strategies.
+This project focuses on **Customer Segmentation**, a crucial aspect for businesses to identify and understand distinct customer groups.
+The objective is to analyze customers' purchasing capabilities for a banking client based on their transaction history.
+This analysis will enable targeted marketing, pricing strategies, and product development.

+---

 ## Domain
 - **Banking**

 ## Technologies
 - **Machine Learning**

 ---

 ## Problem Statement